satellite-image-deep-learning/techniques/README.md

 This section discusses how to get a trained deep learning model into production.
 For an overview on serving deep learning models checkout [Practical-Deep-Learning-on-the-Cloud](https://github.com/PacktPublishing/-Practical-Deep-Learning-on-the-Cloud).
 There are many options if you are happy to dedicate a server, although you will want a GPU for batch processing.
 For serverless consider AWS lambda.

 ### Rest API on dedicated server
 A conceptually simple approach to serving up deep learning model inference code is to wrap it in a rest API.
 The API can be implemented in python (flask or FastAPI), and hosted on a dedicated server e.g. EC2 instance.
-Note that making this a scalable solution will require significant expereince.
+Note that making this a scalable solution will require significant experience.
 * Basic API: https://blog.keras.io/building-a-simple-keras-deep-learning-rest-api.html with code [here](https://github.com/jrosebr1/simple-keras-rest-api)
 * Advanced API with request queuing: https://www.pyimagesearch.com/2018/01/29/scalable-keras-deep-learning-rest-api/